Roadmap

 - Static file middleware - ETag,

-If-None-Match, range requests, MIME detection, HEAD support,index/extensions/dotfiles/maxAgeoptions. - Rate limiting - sliding-window middleware with pluggable store (in-memory ships in core).
+If-None-Match, range requests, MIME detection, HEAD support,index/extensions/dotfiles/maxAgeoptions. - Rate limiting - sliding-window middleware with pluggable store (in-memory ships in core; Redis adapter in

 - CSRF protection - native